bdewey/KeyValueCRDT/README.md

 XCTAssertNil(try bobDatabase.read(key: "alice").text)
 ```

-Things get interesting when there are conflicting changes to the same key. `KeyValueDatabase` implements *multi-value read* semantics to handle conflicts.
+Things get interesting when there are conflicting changes to the same key. `KeyValueDatabase` implements *multi-value register* semantics to handle conflicts.
 While you can only *write* a single value for a key, when you *read* from the database, the database may return multiple values: One value for each `Author` that independently wrote to that key.

 ```swift
 // Create two databases